-You may attach a PDF with web links to relevant materials.
-In this case, list the URL for the page to be shown and include any necessary navigation paths and any information on required plug-ins.
-Do not submit a website that requires a password.
-Do not submit a link to site that requires material to be downloaded (e.g., Dropbox).
+If you link to online material, list the URL for the page to be shown and include any necessary navigation paths and any information on required plug-ins.
+Do not submit a website that requires a password or requires material to be downloaded (e.g., Dropbox).
 The file name should indicate the name of your organization or a recognizable acronym followed by "SupportInfo" (e.g., "ABCOrgSupportInfo").